cdown/cargo-which-nightly/README.md

     % cargo which-nightly miri rls clippy
     2023-05-04

-You can get this nightly with:
+You can set this nightly as the default with:

     % rustup default nightly-"$(cargo which-nightly miri rls clippy)"